I am pumped to post the second free lesson of Reading the Alphabet, my preschool reading curriculum!

 Below are Carisa’s Handwriting pages from her Raising Rock Stars Preschool.
 They are AWESOME!!
 (Link is on the lesson plan.)

 Tracing Letter Ff in his Handwriting Notebook

 Letter Ff Grid: Roll the die, count the dots, and place that many manipulatives on the grid.
 We used foam 3-D shape manipulatives (because foam starts with f) that I found in the $1 bin at Target.
 I first saw these grids on PreKinders.

-All of the activities original to This Reading Mama can be found on THIS ZIP FILE.
+All of the Free activities original to This Reading Mama can be found by clicking below: